oczki/Pogoda/README.md

 Data is taken from DarkSky and Airly.
 If you set it up correctly, your API keys for these services will not be exposed to curious visitors, and neither will your location.

+Icons were taken from [colored Skycons](https://github.com/maxdow/skycons), adjusted for gray background.

 Uses SI units.
 Look up respective API docs on how to change that to ones you prefer.

 ## Installation